lat9/upsxml/readme.txt

 for your country and state/province.

 If you STILL don't get any quotes, you can enable logging which will record the request/response of the transactions and any cURL errors.
-Look for, uncomment, and change (e.g. to a full path) the line in upsxml.php (line 92):

-To enable logging, change the "upsxml.log" file to give it write permissions (755 or 777) and uncomment in upsxml.php (near line 92):
-$this->logfile = DIR_FS_CATALOG . 'logs/upsxml.log';
+Starting with v1.7, just update the shipping method's debug via your admin's Modules->Shipping, editing the upsxml module.

 ===============================================================================